Nonprofit Bookkeeper vs. Accountant, Who Should You Hire?

 - Balancing both sides of a transaction.
 Accountants handle the balancing of both the credit and debit sides of a double-entry bookkeeping system.

 - Determining how a single transaction affects your accounts.
-Nonprofit accountants help determine the financial health of your organization and how each transaction affects this well-being.
+Nonprofit accountants help analyze your statement of financial position to determine the financial health of your organization and the amount of risk you can take on.

 - Comparing actual expenses and income year-to-year.
 Comparing your nonprofit’s current expenses and income to those from previous years can help create more accurate predictions for the future.

 - Filing your nonprofit’s Form 990.
 All nonprofits must file an annual Form 990 in order to report financial data back to the government and maintain their 501(C)(3) status.
-Your accountant will help your nonprofit ensure this tax form is in order each year.
+Your accountant fills out this important form and runs it by the board for approval before submitting it on time each year.

 - Reconcile all bank accounts.
 Accountants match the cash balances on your balance sheet to the bank account records, resolving any discrepancies between the two reports.

 - Review all bank accounts to ensure they meet GAAP compliance standards.
-Nonprofit accountants will keep your nonprofit up to accepted industry reporting standards.
+Nonprofit accountants keep to internal controls, ensuring both financial security and GAAP compliance standards are met.

 As you can see, accountants take the data recorded by nonprofit bookkeepers in order to analyze it and create actionable steps for the organization.